skberko/chinese-news-web-scraper/README.md

-# Chinese News Web Scraper
+# MFA Press Conference Web Scraper

 In a previous life, I dabbled in China-focused journalism (see [here](http://foreignpolicy.com/2015/01/05/its-official-the-man-who-ruled-china-has-all-but-vanished/) for an example).
 My research frequently involved combing through thousands of official press documents in the original Mandarin Chinese to find evidence of shifts in government policy.
 Naturally, the more data available to me, the more inefficient it became to do this manually.